swcarpentry/r-novice-inflammation/episodes/02-func-R.md

 ### Composing Functions

-Now that we've seen how to turn Fahrenheit into Kelvin, it's easy to turn Kelvin into Celsius:
+Now that we've seen how to turn Fahrenheit into Kelvin, we can write a function to turn Kelvin into Celsius:

 ~~~